Routine Load

 );

-You can stop and delete a Routine Load job using the STOP ROUTINE LOAD command.
-Once deleted, the load job cannot be recovered and cannot be viewed using the SHOW ROUTINE LOAD command.
+You can stop and delete a Routine Load import job using the STOP ROUTINE LOAD command.
+Deleted import jobs cannot be recovered and cannot be viewed through the SHOW ROUTINE LOAD command.

-To stop and delete the testdb.example_routine_load_csv load job, you can use the following command:
+You can stop and delete the import job testdb.example_routine_load_csv with the following command:

 STOP ROUTINE LOAD FOR testdb.example_routine_load_csv;